rob-derosa/package-policy/README.md

 **Why enforce dependencies?**
 * internal security analysis by SecOps
 * licensing restrictions
-* internal centralization around standard libraries
+* centralization around standard libraries

 **Versions can be specified as:**